ezell38/DroneInTheSky_Elias_Asher/README.md

 Primary Goal -

-Use a Pico to track a drone and display its path on a phone screen.
-Have a IR remote attached to the drone remote that controls when the PICO is drawing on the phone screen and when it isn't.
+Use GPS with the L76B and a Pico to track a drone and display its path on a live map.
+This project has no projectile risk involved.

 Iterations -

- - Adding a button onto the IR remote that when pressed prompts the drone to fly in a square and map it out

- - Adding a button onto the IR remote that when pressed prompts the drone to fly in a circle and map it out

- - Adding a button onto the IR remote that when pressed prompts the drone to fly in a star and map it out
+ - Adding the button to turn the tracker on and off.
+Have a IR remote attached to the drone remote that controls when the PICO is drawing on the phone screen and when it isn't

 ### What we need to learn